bincrafters/conan-libnsl/README.md

 ## Upload

-    $ conan upload libnsl/1.2.0@bincrafters/stable --all -r bincrafters
+    $ conan upload libnsl2/1.2.0@bincrafters/stable --all -r bincrafters

 ## Conan Recipe License

-NOTE: The conan recipe license applies only to the files of this recipe, which can be used to build and package libnsl.
+NOTE: The conan recipe license applies only to the files of this recipe, which can be used to build and package libnsl2.
 It does *not* in any way apply or is related to the actual software being packaged.

 [MIT](https://github.com/bincrafters/conan-libnsl.git/blob/testing/1.2.0/LICENSE)